February 15, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 Load A net after fuel: $1,980 Load B net after fuel: $1,887

 Still close — but Load B also takes several hours less drive time, meaning you could potentially run another load.
+When you account for that time value, Load B becomes the clear winner.
+A driver averaging 2,500 miles per week who saves 5 hours on a load can use that time to run another short haul worth $400–$800.

 The 5-Point Comparison Framework